 That means focusing on profit over market share, emphasizing cash flow, and managing costs.
-In our experience, companies lacking profit orientation typically focus on market share or volume growth, while resilient companies target specific profit KPIs, e.g. the net retention rate and recurring revenue rate.
+In our experience, companies lacking profit orientation typically focus on market share or volume growth.
+Meanwhile, resilient companies target specific profit KPIs, such as the net retention rate and recurring revenue rate.

 2. They protect the core business

 It’s easy to say we want to be Apple.
 We need profitable products that everybody loves and values.
 But what steps are you taking to ensure your core offering is and remains attractive in the eyes of the customer?

 3. They protect their prices

 Resilient businesses simulate the impact on customers, the market, and competitors.
 They understand cannibalization effects, make differentiated price moves, and ensure price increases are properly enforced.
-Even when they have to give discounts or run promotions, they still defend profitability by first making “smart concessions” that add another layer of value rather or ask for something in return, rather than immediately attacking price.
+Even when they have to give discounts or run promotions, they still defend profitability by first making “smart concessions”.
+These add another layer of value or ask for something in return, rather than immediately attacking price.

 4. They eliminate cross-subsidization